 Adjusted Gross Profit.
 Adjusted Gross Profit increased to \$677 million (18.6% of sales) for 2017 from \$523 million (17.2% of sales) for 2016, an increase of \$154 million.
 Adjusted Gross Profit for 2017 and 2016, respectively, included the impact of the \$6 million and \$45 million of inventory-related charges discussed above.
 Adjusted Gross Profit is a non-GAAP financial measure.
 We define Adjusted Gross Profit as sales, less cost of sales, plus depreciation and amortization, plus amortization of intangibles, and plus or minus the impact of our LIFO inventory costing methodology.
 We present Adjusted Gross Profit because we believe it is a useful indicator of our operating performance without regard to items, such as amortization of intangibles, that can vary substantially from company to company depending upon the nature and extent of acquisitions.
-Similarly, the impact of the LIFO inventory costing method can cause results to vary substantially from company to company depending upon whether they elect to utilize LIFO and depending upon which method they may elect.
+Similarly, the impact of the LIFO inventory costing method can cause results to vary substantially from company depending upon whether they elect to utilize LIFO and depending upon which method they may elect.
 We use Adjusted Gross Profit as a key performance indicator in managing our business.
 We believe that gross profit is the financial measure calculated and presented in accordance with U.S. generally accepted accounting principles that is most directly comparable to Adjusted Gross Profit.

-The following table reconciles Adjusted Gross Profit, a non-GAAP financial measure, with our gross profit, as derived from our consolidated financial statements (in millions):
+The following table reconciles gross profit, as derived from our consolidated financial statements, with Adjusted Gross Profit, a non-GAAP financial measure (in millions):

-Year Ended December 31, Percentage Percentage 2017 of Revenue 2016 of Revenue Gross profit, as reported \$ 582 16.0% \$ 468 15.4% Depreciation and amortization 22 0.6% 22 0.7% Amortization of intangibles 45 1.2% 47 1.6% Increase (decrease) in LIFO reserve 28 0.8% (14) (0.5%) Adjusted Gross Profit \$ 677 18.6% \$ 523 17.2%
+Year Ended December 31, Percentage 2017 of Revenue 2016 of Revenue Gross profit, as reported \$ 582 16.0% \$ 468 15.4% Depreciation and amortization 22 0.6% 22 0.7% Amortization of intangibles 45 1.2% 47 1.6% Increase (decrease) in LIFO reserve 28 0.8% (14) (0.5%) Adjusted Gross Profit \$ 677 18.6% \$ 523 17.2%

-Selling, General and Administrative ("SG&A") Expenses.
-Costs such as salaries, wages, employee benefits, rent, utilities, communications, insurance, fuel and taxes (other than state and federal income taxes) that are necessary to operate our branch and corporate operations are included in SG&A. Also contained in this category are certain items that are non-operational in nature, including certain costs of acquiring and integrating other businesses.
+Selling, General and Administrative Expenses.
 Our SG&A expenses were \$536 million (14.7% of sales) for the year ended December 31, 2017 as compared to \$524 million (17.2% of sales) for the year ended December 31, 2016.
 SG&A for 2017 and 2016 included \$14 million and \$20 million, respectively, of severance and restructuring charges resulting from cost reduction efforts.
 SG&A for 2017 also included \$20 million of expense related to the implementation of a new information technology system in the international segment as compared to \$15 million of expense in 2016.
 Excluding these amounts, SG&A increased \$13 million which was attributable to volume-related increases.